eloyesp/reader/README.md

   - one time a day
   - 5 last feeds
 - The user should customize cropping to fit the face.
+- The user need a way to upgrade or downgrade the account, but this is related with billing, and is not implemented

 ## License ##